labstructbioinf/pLM-BLAST/README.md

 ### Searching a database

-Suppose we want to search the database `database` with a FASTA sequence stored in `query.py`.
+Suppose we want to search the database `database` with a FASTA sequence stored in `query.fas`.
 First, we need to create an index file for the query:

 ```
 python makeindex.py query.fas query.csv